marandmart/nodeExpressMongoCourse/README.md

 ## Project goals:

-- Learning to create a REST API from scratch
+- Learn to create a REST API from scratch
 - Understanding HTTP requests
 - Setting up and using the express framework
 - Connecting the API with a MongoDB database
-- Creating search and filtering routes for specific fields in the API
+- Create search and filtering routes for specific fields in the API
 - Error treament
 - Using environmental vars
 - Pagination
 - Using express middlewares

+## DESCRREVER VERSÕES DO NODE E NPM QUE FORAM UTILIZADAS

 ## How to run